 RP6502-VGA

-The VGA system is built around the scanvideo library from Pi Pico Extras.
-All three planes are enabled with RGB555 color plus transparency.
-The mode 4 sprite system is from Pi Pico Playground.
-The programming system and all other modes are original work for the RP6502.
+Under the hood, it’s built around a modified scanvideo library from Pi Pico Extras.
+All three planes run RGB555 color plus transparency.
+The mode 4 sprite system comes from Pi Pico Playground; the scanline programming system and every other mode are original work for the RP6502.

-The RP6502 VGA system exposes per-scanline configuration of the video system to your 6502 application.
-At the broadest scope we have three planes.
-Each plane has two layers, a fill layer and a sprite layer.
+The VGA system exposes per-scanline configuration to your 6502 application.
+At the broadest level there are three planes, and each plane has two layers: a fill layer and a sprite layer.
 Your application can assign different fill and sprite modes to specific planes and scanlines.
-There’s plenty of fill rate to exceed the capabilities of any classic 8-bit system, but if you like to push the limits then you may see a half-blue screen indicating you went too far.
+There’s enough fill rate to blow past any classic 8-bit system — but push too hard and you’ll see a half-blue screen telling you that you went too far.

-The built-in color palettes are accessed by using the special XRAM pointer $FFFF.
+The built-in color palettes are reached the same way, through the sentinel XRAM pointer $FFFF.
 1-bit is black and white.
-4 and 8-bits point to an ANSI color palette of 16 colors, followed by 216 colors (6x6x6), followed by 24 greys.
+4-bit and 8-bit modes start with an ANSI palette of 16 colors, followed by 216 colors (6x6x6), then 24 grays.

-16-bit colors are built with the following bit logic.
-Setting the alpha bit will make the color opaque.
-The built-in ANSI color palette has the alpha bit set on all colors except color 0 black.
+16-bit colors are built with the bit logic below.
+Setting the alpha bit makes a color opaque; clearing it makes the color transparent.
+Despite the name, alpha here is a binary flag, not a blending factor.
+The built-in ANSI palette has the alpha bit set on every color except color 0 (black), which is transparent.

 #define COLOR_FROM_RGB8(r,g,b) (((b>>3)<<11)|((g>>3)<<6)|(r>>3))